-The College’s new campus comprises two major buildings on a 26,500-square-metre site, with the academic building named as the Jockey Club Academic Tower.
+The College’s new campus comprises two major buildings with a total gross floor area of 32,000 square metres, of which the academic building named as the Jockey Club Academic Tower.
 The new campus will accommodate a full range of teaching, learning and recreational facilities, as well as student hostel and staff quarters, and is expected to benefit over 4,000 students directly each year by 2020.

 The Jockey Club has always given high priority to supporting the development of local education.
 Over the past decade, over HK$3 billion has been donated for education development.
 The Club’s recent donations to self-financing tertiary institutions included close to HK$400 million for the construction of the Jubilee College located at the Jockey Club Campus at The Open University of Hong Kong, and the tentatively named HSMC Jockey Club Student Residence Halls at the Hang Seng Management College.